-It can be natural to time and again end up thinking negatively, catching ourself in the moment and attacking the negative thoughts and switch it into a more positive or realistic statement.
+It can be natural to time and again end up thinking negatively, catching ourselves in the moment and attacking the negative thoughts and switch it into a more positive or realistic statement.
 For example, challenge a negative thought like “I will never know good wholesome people who aren’t trying to manipulate me” by thinking of any person who has shown kindness and trustworthiness.
 Once we identify at least one person who fits this positive category we have attacked and invalidated the negative claim.
-Not looking for validation in these negative thoughts, instead questioning unhelpful thoughts and beliefs we might have.
+Not looking for validation in these negative thoughts, instead of questioning unhelpful thoughts and beliefs we might have.

 Step 8: Not Taking Things So Personally

 We will always end up feeling hurt if we continue to take things personally.
 Sometimes people say and do things because they are trying to work through their own personal insecurities and problems.
 In fact, what they say and do might have very little — if anything — to do with us, and all to do with the issues they’re struggling with.